syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Context-Menu.md

 ![](Context-Menu_images/ContextMenu_img1.png)
 {:caption}

-Contextmenu at header
+Context menu at header

 ![](Context-Menu_images/ContextMenu_img2.png)
 {:caption}

-Contextmenu at body
+Context menu at body

 ![](Context-Menu_images/ContextMenu_img3.png)
 {:caption}

-Contextmenu at pager
+Context menu at pager

 N> `AllowGrouping`, `AllowSorting` should be enabled to perform default context menu actions in Grid header. `AllowEditing`, `AllowDeleting` and `AllowAdding` should be enabled to perform default actions in body.